nswarm/midichkr/README.md

 Find the executable in the `cmake-build` directory depending on platform.

 ## Caveats
-Only ever built/tested on windows, ymmv.
+Only ever tested on windows, ymmv.